Practices With Respect to Residential Foreclosure Sales

 Roseville, CA 95678

 Notices of intent to bid (NOIs) and bids must be received in full compliance with current Civil Code requirements.
-Attention is drawn to Civil Code 2924m, which was updated with new language that took effect January 1, 2022.
+Attention is drawn to new requirements that took effect January 1, 2023, resulting from Assembly Bill 1837.

 Method of delivery of NOIs and bids